nyantropy/Gravitas/ENGINE_UI_AUTHORING_GUIDE.md

 - build its widget tree in `build(...)`.
 - synchronize retained state in `update(...)`.
-- forward retained events to its widgets in `onEvent(...)`.
+- forward retained events to widgets in `onEvent(...)`.
-- emit feature commands rather than mutate gameplay rules directly.
+- emit feature commands rather than mutate domain rules directly.
 - own child widget instances and implementation handles.
 - attach child compositions through mounts when a child is a feature-owned view.